glovebx/odoo-master-docker/README.md

 # odoo-master-docker
-create dockerfile from source for odoo master branch on Mac M1
+create dockerfile from source code for odoo master branch on Mac M1

 1、Install Docker
 2、Clone this repository to local